georg-braun/Personal-Website/svelte-ui/src/routes/blog/add-layout-to-markdown-posts.md

 ---
-title: Add a layout to markdown posts in SvelteKit
+title: "SvelteKit Blog: Add a layout to markdown posts"
 date: 2022-01-08
+tags: ["svelte"]
 ---

 The layout of my website is defined in __layout.svelte file.
 The placeholder for the concrete content (slot) is missing a special styling.
 Therefore every page is able to define a placeholder styling that meets their needs.